platformsh/platformsh-docs/docs/src/dedicated/architecture/metrics.md

 ![Metrics - sampling](/images/management-console/metrics/sampling.png "0.4")

 {{< note >}}
-You will notice on the per-host dropdown above, a Host ID is listed of the form `Host i-XXXXXXXXX`.
-If you navigate to the production environment's overview in the management console, however, you will also see that this Host ID does *not* match identifiers used in interacting with a host, such as the SSH dropdown options for each host on that envirnoment.
+You may notice in the per-host dropdown above that a Host ID is listed of the form `Host i-XXXXXXXXX`.
+If you navigate to the production environment's overview in the management console, however, you also see that this Host ID does *not* match the identifiers used in interacting with a host, such as the SSH dropdown options for each host on that environment.

 | Host ID on Metrics page      | SSH connection string on Overview page                                |
 | :--------------------------- | :-------------------------------------------------------------------- |